 Rain Limits screen displays both the hourly and daily threshold limits and totals.
-If rain limits are met or exceeded, the controller will suspend irrigation activity and issue an alert.
-Irrigation will resume based off the user settings defined in Rain Hold menu.
+If rain limits are met or exceeded, the controller will issue an alert which the user can respond to from the Laguna central computer.

 Thresholds can only be set via Laguna central software.